pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 Located in ``sections/footer.html``.

-The footer is just below a page’s main content, and is configured in ``conf.py`` with ``html_theme_options['footer_start']`` and ``html_theme_options['footer_end']``.
+The footer is just below a page's main content, and is configured in ``conf.py`` with ``html_theme_options['footer_start']`` and ``html_theme_options['footer_end']``.

 By default, ``footer_end`` is empty, and ``footer_start`` has the following templates: